21 Types of Couches & Sofas Pictured So You Can Choose

 5) Chesterfield Couch

 This is a hunky variety with high arms, diamond-tufted back and arms.
 It's a wraparound design with a deep seat that makes it cozy and well suited for families.
+While not all chesterfield couches are made from leather, many are, so be prepared to deal with the fact that it isn't breathable so you may sweat on a leather couch.

 But remember that this couch takes up a good deal of space and design wise, you’re going to have to give it some thought as to how you would balance the space with the rest of the furniture.